Oxford is committed to diversity, equity and inclusion in our organization and the community.

 Acquiring and managing property in downtown Ann Arbor can be an exciting opportunity.
 However, doing so successfully requires an intimate knowledge of local affairs in order to market the property effectively, not to mention a willingness to be on hand in case of an emergency.

 A good property manager can help you maintain your real estate, find quality tenants to fill the lease, and coordinate with local government to ensure the property and grounds are maintained per local ordinances.
-If you believe you need managing assistance to care for your managing property, we can help.
+If you believe you need rental management assistance to care for your managing property, we can help.
 To learn more about acquiring, renovating, and Oxford Management Services in the Ann Arbor area, contact us today.